Understanding the Role of Mycelium in Fungi Development

 There are several terms related to Mycelium within the field of mycology.
 For instances, hyphae refer to the branch-like filaments that make up the Mycelium.
 Mycelia is the plural form of Mycelium, which is referred to when talking about the vegetative part of several fungi.
 Other terminologies include septa or septum, which is the cross-wall that divides segments of the hyphae, and mycelial cord or rhizomorphs, which are thick collections of hyphae.

-See also Understanding the Effects of Mycelium Infection
+See also Understanding the Different Types of Mycelium

 Overview of Fungi